Cirque de Soleil has a school. The National Ballet has a school. Now Beakerhead has a school!

 LOCATION AND FEES

 Each course is offered in partnership with a host organization that enriches the experience for participants through local arrangements.
 All courses are “immersive,” which means overnight accommodation is part of the experience, even if you live just a few kilometres away!
 The experience is considered part of the program structure and cost.
+There are scholarships available for those who apply.

 This science communications program is possible with generous support from: